top of page

 Like many zero-waste products, solid shampoos and conditioners are still hard to find locally, if at all, where we live, so I continue to order them online and get enough for free shipping.
 If I eventually find them locally, maybe even at the farmer's market, I'll buy that way instead.

-A Final Word on Zero-waste Products and Packaging
+A Final Word on Our Favorite Zero-Waste Products

 One of the reasons we prefer these zero-waste soap and cleaning products is their eco-friendly packaging.
 Unlike plastic, which can take hundreds of years to decompose and often ends up in the oceans, cardboard and paper packaging are more biodegradable and generally take less energy to recycle.
 So, not only are these products effective at cleaning ourselves and our homes, they also help, at least a little, to clean up our planet.
 For more of our recommendations under the sustainable living product category, check out Use This, Not That: Durable Reusable Products to Reduce Waste.